eflautt/ga-data-science/lessons/lesson-13/readme.md

     - a tagger: to identify _what_ the words are
     - a parser: to identify the phrases and links between the different words

-Each of these can be overriden with a specific tool you have (you may want a specialized tokenizer or stock quotes or instagram posts compared to news headlines), but we will use the defaults for now.
+Each of these pre-processing can be overriden with a specific tool you have (you may want a specialized tokenizer or stock quotes or instagram posts compared to news headlines).
+You could write your own tokenizer or tagger for those tasks and use them in place of the default ones `spacy` provides, but we will use the defaults for now.

 The first title is:
  > IBM Sees Holographic Calls, Air Breathing Batteries